UntitledModGame/UntitledModGame.github.io/almost_done_cooking/ZEN_OF_UMG.md

 tags: [design, umg]
 ---

-Some quick guidelines that summarizes the current UMG design philosophy.<br/>
+Some quick guidelines that summarize the current UMG design philosophy.<br/>

 <!--truncate-->

 <br/>

-# NOTE: all of this is subject to change!
+# NOTE: all of this is subject to nuance!
 ## If you disagree with something, or have a counterexample, let me know.
+I would love to discuss it.
+This file basically seeks to clarify UMG's current ideology.

 <br/>
 <br/>